Latest posts by Mark Spera (see all)

-For many ecommerce entrepreneurs, it’s sometimes tempting to jump right into creating Facebook ads or trying some other form of digital advertising.
-It’s natural to want to drive sales tomorrow instead of a few weeks from now.
+Before doing anything, make sure to pause and understand your customer.
+For many ecommerce entrepreneurs, it’s tempting to jump right into creating Facebook ads or trying some other form of digital advertising.
+It’s natural to want to drive sales tomorrow instead of a couple weeks from now.

 But if ecommerce marketers don’t first intimately understand their customer, they will likely fall short of their revenue growth goals.